When I finally fell back down to earth off my lofty perch, I discovered I had grown much, much smaller.

 Things started going downhill from there.
 A few weeks later I experienced the depressing episode of having our son’s birthday pass with only a telephone chat but no in-person hugs.

 In about ten more days my former wife and our son crossed paths with me further down the block where they lived.
 With them was a neighbor and her young daughter, both of whom I knew a tad.
-When the young daughter recognized from the conversation and gestures that I am my son’s father, she bolted away in what looked like terror.
-This was the first of several instances that screamed loudly that someone was telling very frightening tales about me.
+When the young daughter recognized from the conversation and gestures that I was my son’s father, she bolted away in what looked like terror.
+This was the first instance that left the chilling impression that someone was telling very frightening tales about me.

 After I dropped our son off at the end of another weekend he held his mother’s hand and looked forward as they walked away.
 He was unaware that his mother had her head turned around and was mugging nasty faces at me.

-When I appeared at a Halloween party sponsored by the block association she loudly threatened to call the police.
+When I appeared at a Halloween party sponsored by the block association she made a spectacle of wanting to call the police.

 I felt like the characters in a cartoon I saw long ago.
-Two scruffy looking men are dangling next to each other by their chained arms and legs high on a wall of what appears to be a maximum security prison .
+Two scruffy looking men are dangling next to each other by their chained arms and legs high on a wall of what appeared to be a maximum security prison.
 One man turns to his mate and says, “Now here’s The Plan….”

 My plans were not made of the same stuff as my reality.